Top Takeaways From This Post

 As long as you run a blog as a private person, and it does not lead to any income, business registration is not required.

 2. Register Your Business as a Blogger

-In Germany, you have to register ANY activity that creates monetary profits for you- that includes blogging.
+In Germany, you have to register ANY activity that creates monetary profits- that includes blogging.

-Even if you only want to cover the costs of running your blog with affiliate links or Google AdSense, you are no longer considered a hobby blogger.
+Even if you only want to cover the web hosting costs of your blog with affiliate links or Google AdSense, you are no longer considered a hobby blogger.

 As soon as the pennies start rolling in from your blog, you slowly start inching towards the tax territory.
 Therefore, it is best you register your blog as a business to avoid unnecessary warnings and expensive penalties from the Finanzamt.

 The so-called unofficial trial period is usually 3 months.
 During this time you can figure out whether your blog really works out financially.
 If you register your business too late and have been making legit money on the side, you can expect to receive a warning or fines from the local tax authorities.